godotengine/godot-docs/classes/class_lineedit.rst

 :ref:`int<class_int>` **minimum_character_width** = ``4`` :ref:`🔗<class_LineEdit_theme_constant_minimum_character_width>`

 Minimum horizontal space for the text (not counting the clear button and content margins).
-This value is measured in count of 'M' characters (i.e. this number of 'M' characters can be displayed without scrolling).
+This value is measured in count of 'W' characters (i.e. this number of 'W' characters can be displayed without scrolling).

 .. rst-class:: classref-item-separator